OneMadGypsy/pico-sd-card/README.md

 ### Test:

 You can run scripts directly from the sdcard.
-The below example will write, import and run a simple test script from the Sd Card.
+The below example will write, import and run a simple test script from the SD Card.

 ```python
 import sdcard